 Smart Pay As You Go or Smart PAYG means a payment method where you are required to pay for your energy in advance.
-If you pay by Smart PAYG your standing charge will be lower than it is for some other payment methods.
 See your Smart PAYG Welcome Letter or Confirmation Letter for more details.

 Smart PAYG Meter means a Smart Meter with a Smart Pay As You Go mode available, and with which E.ON is capable of communicating remotely.

 Welcome Letter means the letter we send about your meter change appointment.

 Unless your electricity and / or gas meter is already a Smart PAYG Meter, you need to agree for us to fit a Smart PAYG Meter at your Property at a date agreed with us.
 Your meter must be in an easily accessible place so that you can easily access the control panel on the meter.
 If your meter needs to be moved you will need to arrange this with us before we can switch you to Smart PAYG and you will have to pay for this.

 If, when we come to fit the meter, we find your Property is not suitable for a Smart Meter or for Smart PAYG, we will cancel the changes we agreed as shown in your Welcome Letter or Smart PAYG Confirmation Letter and switch you back to your previous payment method.
 If you currently have a Prepayment meter and have switched tariffs we will also need to switch you back to your old tariff.
 We will write and confirm this within 14 days.

 After we have fitted your Smart PAYG Meter, you will be sent a final bill or statement of account for your previous payment method.
 You must pay any amount outstanding within 14 days unless we have agreed a payment plan with you.
 If the amount remains outstanding after 28 days we will add it to your Smart PAYG Meter and take payment for the outstanding balance at £8 per week.
 This will be taken in daily instalments at around midnight each day.